1971 Montgomery Ward Signature 511D #G1494821

 Created: 11-18-2020 at 07:05PM

 Technically this isn't my first.
-I had a toy manual as a kid and used my dad's electric growing up until my parents sent me off to college with a spellcheck daisy wheel.
-After donating that away in 1997, this Brother typewriter is my first one that I chose for myself.
+I had a toy manual as a kid and used my dad's electric growing up until my parents sent me off to college with a gray daisy wheel wedge.
+After donating it in 1997, this Brother typewriter is my first one that I chose for myself many years later.
 There's something about the Jetsons vintage quality, plus I saw the "made in Japan" label so I knew it'd probably be good.
 Like all old typewriters, there were minor adjustment to calibrate, the shift height dropped because a little plastic screw cushion crumbled, and now my repair makes the shifting go "clank" rather than "thud" without the cushion.
 Overall everything about my first typewriter is perfect for me.

 Hunter: Mei Travis (meilynne)